Semester I: Analyzing Health Law, Strategy, and Economics

 10 Credits

-Courses Designed to Analyze Health Law, Strategy & Economics
+Courses Designed to Help Analyze Health Law, Strategy & Economics

 Understanding the Legal Environment: US and International Perspectives